cnicodeme/cnicodeme.com/source/_posts/2019/09/19-case-study-helpspace-io.md

 I know that these are often included as service by your competitor, but you should focus on your core service (handling emails) and build features around it, like a canned response, rules, team assignment, etc.

-> If you follow the features of your competitor, you will be just like them.
-If you are just like them, you won't differentiate and you will be lost in the crowd.
+<p class="warning">If you follow the features of your competitor, you will be just like them.
+If you are just like them, you won't differentiate and you will be lost in the crowd.</p>

 Here's what I would do instead (but again, this is my point of view):